 Describe and apply a range of economic arguments, tools, and analysis to international environmental policy issues that account for political constraints, and address issues of both efficiency and equity.

-Demonstrate in-depth knowledge of a specific area relevant to international environmental policy, such as sustainability management; natural resource policy and management; or ocean and coastal resource management.
+Demonstrate in-depth knowledge of a specific area relevant to international environmental policy, such as sustainability management; natural resource policy and management; ocean and coastal resource management; or intercultural competence.

 Demonstrate an ability to communicate on a professional level orally and in writing, in English and at least one additional language, with a range of stakeholders across disciplines and media.